pmdevita/django-shinobi/docs/docs/differences.md

 ### Improved Choices Enum support

-!!! info
-    Requires Django 5.0+ and Python 3.11+

 [Choices and Enums](/django-shinobi/guides/response/django-pydantic/#choices-and-enums)

-When you use a `Choices` enum on a Model in Django,
+When you use the `.choices` option on a Model field in Django,

 ```python
 class NumberEnum(TextChoices):